KIT-MBS/pycofitness/README.md

 # About `pycofitness`
 `pycofitness` is a Python implementation of *in silico* mutagenesis of a target protein or RNA sequence given in input the multiple sequence alignments (MSA) of its homologous sequences.
 It employs a **__pseudolikelihood maximization__**  direct couplings analysis (DCA) algorithm to infer a coevolutionary energy and then use it to predict the impact of all single site mutations of the target protein.

 The input file for `pycofitness` must be an MSA of sequences in fasta format, with the first sequence representing the sequence to mutate.
-The output consist of a .txt file reporting the change of fitness for all single site variant of the protein.
+The output consist of a txt file reporting the change of fitness for all single site variant of the protein.

 More information about pycofitness can be found in the [associated paper](www.google.it).
 Please cite xxx if you use pycofitness.